shafkat-raiyan/dhaka-earthqauke-helper/README.md

 A Python desktop application designed to provide immediate assistance and information during earthquake emergencies in Dhaka.

 ## Key Features
-*  **Nearest Hospital Locator:** Uses NumPy math to calculate and find the top 3 closest hospitals to your location.
+*  **Nearest Hospital Locator:** Uses NumPy math to calculate the top 3 closest hospitals to your location and features a priority system based on hospital capacity for women, children, and severe injuries.
 *  **Safe Grounds Search:** Allows users to find and administrators to manage safe open spaces in the city.
 *  **Emergency Guidelines:** Provides instant safety instructions on what to do during an earthquake.
 *  **Query History:** Automatically saves and loads your past emergency searches using local file storage.